Government and Policy

 Foreign adversaries are currently conducting “influence operations intended to undermine public confidence in the integrity of US elections and stoke divisions among Americans,” and US spy agencies expect “these activities will intensify through election day and in the coming weeks, and that foreign influence narratives will focus on swing states.”

-This is the same intelligence community that has overthrown over dozen governments, that pressured big tech companies into censorship, that dismissed the Hunter Biden laptop story as having all the hallmarks of Russian disinformation campaign, and that claimed the 2020 election was the “most secure in American history.”
+This is the same intelligence community that has overthrown over a dozen governments, that pressured big tech companies into censorship, that dismissed the Hunter Biden laptop story as having all the hallmarks of a Russian disinformation campaign, and that claimed the 2020 election was the “most secure in American history.”

 “China, Iran, and Russia or Russian-affiliated actors have the technical capability to access some US election-related networks and systems.